Taxes

 Claim the Working Families Tax Credit

-People living in Washington can get up to $1,290 cash back through the Working Families Tax Credit (WFTC).
+People living and working in Washington State can get cash back through the Working Families Tax Credit (WFTC).
 The WFTC has similar eligibility requirements to the federal Earned Income Tax Credit (EITC) – with a few differences.
 Learn more, check if you qualify, and submit an application at workingfamiliescredit.wa.gov

 Still have questions about qualifying for the credit or the application process?
 Wondering if you already applied when you filed your taxes?

-Get help from the Department of Revenue or call the Whatcom County Tax Hotline at (360) 746-0100.
+Get help from the Department of Revenue call center or website.

 Other Important Tax Credits